-"One of the great pillars of The King's Hospital is beginning each day in prayer.
-Though this is merely the daily routine, the normal start to the school day, yet the discipline of daily worship and the building of community, morality and faith are healthy and positive".
+One of the great pillars of The King's Hospital School is beginning each day in prayer.
+Although this is merely the daily routine, the normal start to the school day, the discipline of daily worship and the building of community, morality and faith are healthy and positive.

-The robed Choir is a distinctive feature of the Chapel services and as part of its outreach programme, its choristers perform at festivals, recitals and charity events each year.
+The robed choir is a distinctive feature of the chapel services and as part of its outreach programme, its choristers perform at festivals, recitals and charity events each year.

-Services take place in the School Chapel, a hexagonal-shaped church within the grounds which can accommodate up to 700 people seated.
+Services take place in the school chapel, a hexagonal-shaped church within the grounds which can accommodate up to 700 people seated.

-The Christian Union has an active membership, drawn from all years within the School, which meets on a weekly basis to share their faith, study the Scriptures, discuss current world issues, and fund-raise for various charities.
+The Christian Union has an active membership, drawn from all years within the school, which meets on a weekly basis to share their faith, study the scriptures, discuss current world issues and fundraise for various charities.